-- 1. (1) This Code applies to you as a member or co-opted member of Bromsgrove District Council. - (2) You should read this Code together with the Ten Principles of Public Life (also known as the Nolan Principles) which are set out in Appendix 1 - (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code-

-"meeting" means any meeting of

-- (a) the authority (Bromsgrove District Council); - (b) any of the authority's, committees, sub-committees, joint committees, joint sub-committees, or area committees; - (c) the executive (Cabinet) of the authority or it's committees - (d) an external body upon which the member sits as a representative of the authority;
+- 1. (1) This Code applies to you as a member or co-opted member - (2) You should read this Code together with the Ten Principles of Public Life (also known as the Nolan Principles) which are set out in Appendix 1. - (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code- - "meeting" means any meeting of - (a) the authority (Bromsgrove District Council Council/FRA); - (b) any of the authority's committees, sub-committees, joint committees, joint sub-committees, or area committees; - (c) the executive (Cabinet) of the authority or its committees; - (d) an external body upon which the member sits as a representative of the authority;

-"Monitoring Officer" means the Monitoring Officer for the principal Council which is Bromsgrove District Council;
+"Monitoring Officer" means the Monitoring Officer for the authority;

-"bullying and harassment includes;
+"bullying and harassment includes:

-oppressive behaviour or the abuse of power, which makes the recipient feel threatened, humiliated or vulnerable, and which may undermine his/her self confidence and cause him/her to suffer stress."
+oppressive behaviour or the abuse of power, which makes the recipient feel threatened, humiliated or vulnerable, and which may undermine his/her self-confidence and cause him/her to suffer stress."